HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

     raise ValueError("Error: ANTHROPIC_API_KEY not found")
 ```

-or if using directly the global environment simply:
+Alternatively, if you're using directly the global environment, simply do:

 ```python
 import os